sangermd/CESG599_NHERI.documentation/source/case_1.rst

 For an accurate evaluation of ultimate settlement, it is recommended to subdivide the compressible layer into sublayers.
 These equations should be applied to each sublayer using corresponding estimations of initial and final effective stress, as well as material properties, particularly preconsolidation pressure.

 Though these equations provide a starting point for predicting settlement, they don't capture uncertainty.
-To account for uncertainty, methods such as Forward Propagation, parameter calibration, and Sensitivity Analysis integrate standard equations with uncertainty quantification.
+To account for uncertainty, methods such as Forward Propagation, Sensitivity Analysis, and Parameter Calibration integrate standard equations with uncertainty quantification.

 Forward Propagation allows us to determine how uncertainty in soil parameters translates to uncertainty in ultimate settlement.
 This analysis method enables us to understand the effect of compounding uncertainty.

-Parameter calibration, allows one to determine an unknown soil paramter, given a value (or set of values) of ultimate settlement.
-Two examples of parameter calibartion are discussed in the **Example Applications** section.
-One example utilizes Bayesian Calibration, while another example utilizes Deterministic Calibration.

-Finally, Sensitivity Analysis allows us to determine which input parameters impact the resulting ultimate settlement most.
+Sensitivity Analysis allows us to determine which input parameters impact the resulting ultimate settlement most.
 Sensitivity Analysis may be performed in both Python and QuoFEM.
 A Python script performing Sensitivity Analysis may be found here.
 This script produces a **tornado diagram** (as depicted below), a visual representation of the change in magnitude of settlement resulting from the application of uncertainty to a single variable at a time.
 These results indicate that, for the given example and material properties, the compression index (Cc), unit weight of the fill (gamma_fill), and preconsolidation pressure are the most relevant parameters.

+Finally, Parameter Calibration, allows one to determine an unknown soil paramter, given a value (or set of values) of ultimate settlement.
+Two examples of parameter calibartion are discussed in the **Example Applications** section.
+One example utilizes Bayesian Calibration, while another example utilizes Deterministic Calibration.

 .. figure:: ./images/case1_TornadoDiagram.png
     :scale: 50 %